datahub-project/datahub/metadata-ingestion/docs/sources/powerbi/powerbi_pre.md

 By default, extracting endorsement information to tags is disabled.
 The feature may be useful if organization uses [endorsements](https://learn.microsoft.com/en-us/power-bi/collaborate-share/service-endorse-content) to identify content quality.

 Please note that the default implementation overwrites tags for the ingested entities, if you need to preserve existing tags, consider using a [transformer](../../../../metadata-ingestion/docs/transformer/dataset_transformer.md#simple-add-dataset-globaltags) with `semantics: PATCH` tags instead of `OVERWRITE`.

+## Extract orphan datasets

+When `extract_orphan_datasets` is enabled, dataset which is not used in any Dashboard or Report, will be ingested to Datahub.
+This is useful if certain PowerBI workspace is only used for sharing datasets to other users.
+This feature is disabled by default.